A Christmas holiday for the senses with Mexico’s traditional posadas in Vallarta-Nayarit

-We love Christmas so much in Mexico, we’ve turned it into a month-long celebration.
-From nightly parades & piñatas bursting through town to a seasonal feast of tamales & sweets that never seems to end, there’s no better time to visit Vallarta-Nayarit.
+Christmas in Mexico is unlike any other, from nightly parades & piñatas roaming through town to a seasonal feast of tamales & sweets that never seems to end, there’s no better time to visit Vallarta-Nayarit.
+Whether you want an alternative way to celebrate or you’re looking to escape the cold, Mexico makes for a thrilling destination in December where you can bask in the winter sun.

 Partake in the Treasured Tradition of Posadas in Vallarta-Nayarit

-Easily the most festive time of the year to visit any city in Mexico, Christmas in Puerto Vallarta is quite literally a month-long celebration.
-First, we celebrate our city’s anniversary and patron saint with nightly candlelit processions, December 1st-12th, then the beloved Mexican tradition of Las Posadas begins on December 16th, lasting all the way through Christmas Eve dinner.
+December evokes moments of bliss and togetherness, it’s simply contagious, and Christmas in Puerto Vallarta is the perfect ambiance that binds it all together.
+Our characteristic month-long celebration begins by celebrating our city’s anniversary and patron saint with nightly candlelit processions, December 1st-12th, then the beloved Mexican tradition of Las Posadas begins on December 16th, lasting all the way through Christmas Eve dinner.

 Nine Nights of Reverent Celebrating